kensanata/spellcasters/Zorkan.md

 random victim of the past millennias is freed: a powerful and thankful non-player character of level 6+1d4 with all their equipment on them.

-**Earthblood mastery** (5) enables you to find one of those rare spots where the Veins of the Earth meet and master their energy.
+**Earth Blood mastery** (5) enables you to find one of those rare spots where the Veins of the Earth meet and master their energy.
 From this spot, you can control the powers of creation.
 Within 120ft from this spot, you can create or destroy inanimate matter as you wish.
 This takes 10min.

 **Stone growth** (5) calls forth the Bones of the Earth and bends them to your will.
 Long columns of stone rise from the ground all